One of the most ambitious SEO campaigns ever.

 Keyword Research to Uncover Opportunities & Drive Relevance

+If we had to do keyword research manually, we would need an entire keyword research department.
 We would have half a dozen people doing nothing but keyword research.

-We can plan a year’s worth of content in a matter of minutes.
+In essence, by using data from Google, we can plan a year’s worth of content in a matter of minutes.
+And if this sounds crazy, it’s because it is.

 • Experienced SEO’s are delegating everything but keyword research because it’s too hard to get right